Eric Moon: Later life

 Moon quit his post as editor-in-chief of Library Journal in 1968, shortly after Bowker was acquired by the Xerox Corporation.
 In 1969 he was hired as the chief editor of Scarecrow Press, a small publisher with ties to the library community that had recently been purchased by the Grolier Educational Corporation (now a subsidiary of Scholastic, Inc.), taking over for founder Ralph Shaw.
 At Scarecrow, Moon rapidly increased the number of titles published per year, while introducing higher standards for editorial accuracy.
 (Scarecrow had been notorious for typographical errors in its books.)
 He also broadened the scope of the press beyond its traditional focus on library science topics to include religion and music, just to name a few.
 In 1971, Moon became the company's president.
 Moon retired from Scarecrow Press in 1978.

 Moon was much involved in the American Library Association (ALA) - its function, rules and policies throughout his American career.
 He had no qualms about criticizing the ALA, particularly regarding ALA's silence on the issue of racial prejudice and discrimination in libraries and library associations.
 By 1965, Moon was elected to the ALA Council.
 Moon ran for the office of Vice-President/President-Elect of the American Library Association as a petition candidate in 1976 and was elected.
 He was inaugurated in 1977.
 The major concern of his presidential year was to influence the development of a national information policy.
 Events in the profession during his term made it difficult to arouse strong interest in this goal within the association, whose leaders mostly lacked prior experience in the policy arena to begin with.
 Following his presidential year, Moon continued to influence ALA politics as a member of its governing Council and various committees into the mid-1990s.

-In 1987, Moon received ALA's top award, Honorary Membership.
-In 2000, Moon was bestowed the highest honor by the British library profession, the coveted Honorary Fellowship, awarded by the Library Association.
+In 1981, Moon received the Joseph W. Lippincott Award and in 1987 American Library Association Honorary Membership.
+ALA's top award.
+In 2000, Moon was bestowed the highest honor by the British library profession, the coveted Honorary Fellowship, awarded by the Chartered Institute of Library and Information Professionals.

-Eric Moon retired to live in Sarasota, Florida, with his wife Ilse, who is also a retired librarian.
+Eric Moon retired to live in Sarasota, Florida, with his wife Ilse Moon (1932-2024), retired secretary of the Association for Library and Information Science Education.
 He died there on 31 July 2016 at the age of 93.